Forget Re-Scheduling. We Want ‘Explicit Exemption’ Like Alcohol Gets

 If there were ever substances that provide no medical value and have a high potential for abuse, it’s tobacco and alcohol.
 These perfectly meet the federal government’s own definition of what a Schedule I substance is.
 Instead, however, these are exempt from all scheduling.

 For those keeping track, the Schedule I drugs are: heroin, LSD, cannabis, ecstasy, methaqualone (Quaaludes), and peyote.
 Schedule II includes drugs with very minor medical benefits, like cocaine, methadone, Fentanyl, Adderall, Oxycodone, and methamphetamines.
 Schedule III includes drugs that have low potential for dependence, but are still somewhat prone to abuse.
 These include anabolic steroids, ketamine, testosterone, Vicodin, and Tylenol with codeine.

 If it seems like there’s a coherent sense to these ratings, there isn’t.
-These classifications are not decided by a medical board or even by licensed physicians.
+The people deciding these classifications are not on a medical board or even licensed physicians.
 The Controlled Substances Act relegates those decisions to the Food and Drug Administration, a division of the Executive Branch of the U.S. government.

 Tobacco and Alcohol Exemptions of the Century

 Tobacco and alcohol are not subject to the same rules that govern all other drugs because these have a shady, well-connected past.
 It’s true that people make all sorts of barely coherent arguments to justify the explicit exemption, such as claiming the addiction rate for alcohol is lower than that of cocaine, or that cigarettes don’t make people behave as wildly as methamphetamines.